-This July, America will be celebrating her 242nd Birthday and millions of Americans will revel in honor of her glory.
-With the Fourth of July falling on a Wednesday this year, it presents the perfect opportunity to take a long weekend and travel somewhere new.
+This July, America celebrates its 243rd birthday and millions of Americans will join in the celebration.
+With the Fourth of July falling on a Thursday this year, it presents the perfect opportunity to take a long weekend and travel somewhere new.
 Here's how the folks in cities across the nation will be celebrating:

 And while you're in the Big Apple, be sure to catch a Broadway show; visit the Empire State Building, Statue of Liberty, and Central Park; or dine at some of the city's best restaurants.

-At the Red, White and Boom festival, you'll never get bored, as the festival offers a large variety of activities to keep you entertained.
+At the Red, White and Boom festival, you'll never get bored, as the festival offers a large variety of 4th of July activities to keep you entertained.
 If you like fitness, register for the Half Marathon that takes place at 6:30AM on July 4th.
 After the race, join in on the Fourth of July fun with plenty of family-friendly activities, live music, food vendors, and, of course, the fireworks show over the Mississippi River.

 Grab a spot at the optimal viewing area: The Stone Arch Bridge.
 You can also get a great view of the show at Gold Medal Park, Mill City Museum—with VIP access for $35 per person that also lets you tour the museum—, or the Guthrie Endless Bridge.
 Or, catch dinner and a show by watching from one of the many Minneapolis rooftop restaurants or bars.

-The gates open at 5:00PM so be sure to get there in time to secure a spot, as the venue tends to fill up quickly.
+The gates open at 5:00PM on the 3rd, and 9:00AM on the 4th, so be sure to get there in time to secure a spot, as the venue tends to fill up quickly.
 Also be aware of prohibited items, such as coolers, backpacks, glass containers, cans, grills, and bicycles.
 In order to get a glimpse of the fireworks show without attending the concert, grab a spot along Memorial Drive on the Cambridge side of the Charles River.

 In addition to quite literally a spectacular fireworks show, there are plenty of other sights to see and activities to keep you busy during your stay in Boston.
-On July 4th begin your day with the flag raising ceremony at 9:00AM on City Hall Plaza, followed by a parade to the Granary Burial Ground.
+On July 4th, begin your day with the flag-raising ceremony at 9:00AM on City Hall Plaza, followed by a parade to the Granary Burial Ground.
 After the parade, enjoy a reenactment of the July 18th, 1776 reading of the Declaration of Independence from the balcony of the Old State House.

-Take a cruise on the lake, complete the dinner, unlimited beer and wine, dancing, and a front-row view of the fireworks display.
+Take a cruise on the lake, complete with dinner, unlimited beer and wine, dancing, and a front-row view of the fireworks display.
 Or join one of the many beach parties along the shore, such as the July 3rd Fireworks and Beach Party at Kings Beach.